frstich/seamless-agent/README.md

 - **Task Validation** — Confirm whether a task was fulfilled your specs
 - **Seamless Integration** — Works naturally within the Copilot Chat workflow

+### Approve Plan Tool (`#approvePlan`)

+A Language Model tool that presents a multi-step plan in a dedicated review panel, so you can approve it or request changes with comments anchored to specific parts of the plan.

+- **Plan Review Panel** — Review the plan in a focused editor-like view
+- **Targeted Feedback** — Add comments tied to specific headings/paragraphs/list items
+- **Structured Output** — Returns `{ approved, comments: [{ citation, comment }] }` to the agent
+- **Safer Automation** — Prevents execution before you approve the approach

 ## Usage

-Once installed, the `ask_user` tool is automatically available to GitHub Copilot Chat.
+Once installed, the `ask_user` and `approve_plan` tools are automatically available to GitHub Copilot Chat.

 ### Automatic Usage